 Bitwarden and LastPass both offer free hosted password management services with clients available for multiple popular platforms.

 LastPass have been pretty good about being available in every web browser and on every platform.
-However, they left the LastPass extension for Firefox for Android to rot for over a year before abandoning it, and they were slow to migrate their extension to Firefox Quantum.
+However, they left the LastPass extension for Firefox for Android to rot for over a year before abandoning it.
+They were slow to migrate their extension to WebExtensions, the new Chromium-inspired extension API used since Firefox Quantum.
 They’ve also got a long history of shipping outdated versions of their extensions to Firefox users over several years.

 In my experience, the LastPass extension for Firefox has been only getting more and more buggy with time.
 My browser of choice, Firefox, clearly haven’t been a priority for LastPass.